Why this week's French elections matter to the wider world - NewsBreak

 Why this week's French elections matter to the wider world

-With war singing the European Union's eastern edge, French voters will be casting ballots in a presidential election whose outcome will have international implications.
+PARIS (AP) — With war singeing the European Union's eastern edge, French voters will be casting ballots in a presidential election whose outcome will have international implications.
 France is the 27-member bloc’s second economy, the only one with a UN Security Council veto, and its sole nuclear power.
 And as Russian President Vladimir Putin carries on with the war in Ukraine, French power will help shape Europe's response.

 Twelve candidates are vying for the presidency -- including incumbent and favorite President Emmanuel Macron who is seeking a new term amid a challenge from the far-right.